 Anyone who has identified or witnessed behaviour or an activity by a member of Council or a local board that he/she believes is in contravention of the members’ Code of Conduct or Municipal Conflict of Interest Act may informally address their concern as follows:

-All persons and organizations are encouraged to initially pursue this informal complaint procedure as a means of stopping and remedying a behavior or activity that is prohibited by the Code of Conduct.
+All persons and organizations are encouraged to initially pursue this informal complaint procedure as a means of stopping and remedying a behaviour or activity that is prohibited by the Code of Conduct.
 However, it is not a precondition or a prerequisite that those complaining must pursue the informal complaint procedure before pursuing a formal complaint.

 1. Initial Complaint